tristanbeley92/PlaylistGenerator/README.md

 # PlaylistGenerator
-Spotify playlist generator using public API
+Spotify playlist generator made with Python using public API